- Table of Contents

 2- Assemble a multidisciplinary team

 HAZID studies require expertise from various disciplines, including engineering, operations, safety, and environmental management.
 Assembling a multidisciplinary team ensures that the study benefits from diverse perspectives and knowledge.
-Each team member brings unique insights that contribute to a more comprehensive analysis of potential hazards.
+Each team member brings unique insights contributing to a more comprehensive analysis of potential hazards.
 Collaboration among experts from different fields enhances the study's accuracy and effectiveness.

 3- Identify potential hazards